project EUCLID collimator

 Euclid is an ESA mission to map the geometry of the dark Universe.
 The mission will investigate the distance-redshift relationship and the evolution of cosmic structures by measuring shapes and redshifts of galaxies and clusters of galaxies out to redshifts ~2, or equivalently to a look-back time of 10 billion years.

-The Euclid space probe will be based on a 1m infrared telescope.
-This cutting-edge instrument need to be tested in representative thermal and vacuum conditions.
-For this purpose, AMOS was contracted the building of a 1.2m collimator designed to project to the telescope a signal that would like like as coming from the infinity of the universe.
+The Euclid space probe is based on a 1m infrared telescope.
+This cutting-edge instrument needed to be tested in representative thermal and vacuum conditions.
+For this purpose, AMOS was contracted the building of a 1.2m collimator designed to project to the telescope a signal that would look as if coming from the infinity of the universe.

-Despite the fact that the collimator shall have a precision better than the instrument it shall measure, it will also be place din te same thermal-vacuum chamber than the telescope.
-It has thus to be designed to be able to test the telescope in vacuum, at a temperature of 100°K.
+Despite the fact that the collimator has a precision better than the instrument it measures, it is also placed in te same thermal-vacuum chamber than the telescope.
+It was thus designed to be able to test the telescope in vacuum, at a temperature of 100°K.

 This resulted in a complex collimator design, with active thermal control and very tight specifications, especially regarding the line-of-sight accuracy.

-The whole space telescope and the collimator will be tested together in CSL, in the FOCAL-V vacuum chamber, also built by AMOS.
+The whole space telescope and the collimator were tested together in CSL, in the FOCAL-V vacuum chamber, also built by AMOS.

 The EUCLID collimator integrates a zerodur 1.2m mirror and a Silicon Carbide secondary mirror in a mixed aluminum and steel structure.